pahlevi-dev/imdb/README.md

 - `-v, --min-votes`: Specify the minimum number of votes required for a movie to be considered.
 Only movies with a number of votes equal to or greater than this value will be included in the results.
+- `-s, --sort-by-votes`: Sort by votes instead of ratings.
 - `-a, --adult`: Include only adult films.

 #### Examples